yajatvishwak/judgy-cli/README.md

 # judgy-cli

-judgy is a cli tool that rates your hackathon projects using the power of LLMs
+judgy is a cli tool that rates your hackathon projects using the power of LLMs (using OpenAI)

 ## What you'll need